mimblewimble/docs/docs/getting-started/wallet-handbook.md

 grin-wallet account
 ```

 Accounts could be thought of as somewhat similar to different bank accounts under the same name.
-Each account acts as a seperate wallet, but they are all derived from the same master seed.
+Each account acts as a separate wallet, but they are all derived from the same master seed.
 The `default` account is created when you initialize the wallet.

 To create a new account, pass the argument `-c` `--create`.